 For speed readers: check out my 10-second summary below

-- You might NEED sunscreen (think beach days, acne, photoaging)
+- Some sun can be healthy, but sometimes we need sunscreen (think beach days, acne, photoaging)

 I wrote in detail about the truth about sun exposure in my book Eat the Yolks.
 While I covered the basics, like: